Kiffhost/exalted-scripture-understanding/Traits/Anima/Lunar Castes/Casteless.md

 The Casteless lack Caste Attributes but have greater aptitude at mastering unfavored Attributes.

+# Experience Trigger

+Overcoming a significant enemy or obstacle in a way that reveals something new about the character or leads her to learn something about herself; advancing or protecting a Major or Defining Intimacy by completing a sacred hunt; removing a major impediment to her or her Circle’s goals through shapeshifting; protecting a Major or Defining Intimacy to an institution or community in which she’s made a place for herself.

 # Associations

 The season of autumn, the element of wood, the color gray, the Maiden of Journeys.

 # Sobriquets